-Here are some of the features to consider when shopping for the best hard hat light.
+Here are some features to consider when shopping for the best hard hat light.

 Some hard hats come with a light attached.
 Certain models have built-in LED lights, while others have clips for snapping on a light.
-The benefit of built-in lamps is they won’t slip or bounce during work, providing consistent and safe work space illumination.
-The downside of built-in lights: If the batteries need to be recharged and the light is built into the helmet, the user must take off the hat to charge them, leaving him or her bare-headed while they charge.
+The benefit of built-in lamps is they won’t slip or bounce during work, providing consistent and safe work-space illumination.
+The downside of built-in lights: If the batteries need to be recharged and the light is built into the helmet, you must take off the hat to charge them, leaving you bare-headed while they charge.

-Battery-powered hard hat lights are powered by lithium or alkaline batteries, which will need to be replaced after use because the light will dim as the batteries run out of juice.
+Battery-powered hard hat lights are powered by lithium or alkaline batteries, which must be replaced after use because the light will dim as the batteries run out of juice.
 Removable batteries are a good choice for those using the hard hat infrequently.
 Be sure to keep a backup supply of batteries on hand so the light stays bright.

 Built-in batteries in hard hats are rechargeable.
-When they run out of the juice and the light dims, just plug them into an outlet to recharge.
-They’re a good choice for intensive and regular use, and they’ll save the user money on batteries.
+When they run out of juice and the light dims, just plug them into an outlet to recharge.
+They’re a good choice for intensive and regular use, saving you money on batteries.
 The downside is the downtime needed while charging those built-in batteries.

 Still have questions about hard hat lights?
-Below is a collection of some of the most frequently asked questions about hard hat lights to help you make a decision.
+Below is a collection of some of the most frequently asked questions about hard hat lights to help you decide.